brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 --- middle

 # Introduction
 The Automatic Certificate Management Environment (ACME) {{RFC8555}} standard specifies methods for validating control over identifiers, such as domain names.
-It is also useful to be able to validate properties of the device requesting the certificate, such as the identity of the device and if the certificate key is protected by a secure cryptoprocessor.
+It is also useful to be able to validate properties of the device requesting the certificate, such as the identity of the device /and whether the certificate key is protected by a secure cryptoprocessor.

 Many operating systems and device vendors offer functionality enabling a device to generate a cryptographic attestation of their identity, such as: